ec-jrc/lisflood-code/4_annex_input-files/index.md

 ## Tables

-<span style="color:red"> Is this section up to date??</span>

 In the previous version of LISFLOOD a number of model parameters are read through tables that are linked to the classes on the land use and soil (texture) maps.
 Those tables are replaced by maps (e.g. soil hydraulic property maps) in order to include the sub-grid variability of each parameter.

 Therefore only one default table is used in the standard LISFLOOD setting.
 The following table gives an overview:

 ***Table:*** *LISFLOOD input tables.*